0xJonas/skylite/docs/variables_and_types.md

 | Lower camel-case | `colorRgb`  | N/A                                                       |
 | Upper camel-case | `ColorRgb`  | Type names and traits                                     |

-Since identifiers start in Scheme, which has very liberal rules for its symbols, a single identifier can use a mix of casings.
+Since identifiers start in Scheme, which has very liberal rules for its symbols, a single identifier can use a mix of different casings.
 This is not recommended however, since it can lead to surprises when the identifier is normalized in the generated Rust code.

 ## Types